Setting up a web server in Debian

 Files to download:

-1. Create a virtual machine where Debian will be installed.
+1. Create a virtual machine where Debian will be installed that meets the following specifications:

 Step 3: Install Debian